moorepants/dissertation/systemidentification.rst

   products of inertia, leave it free.
 - If the parameter is equal to zero, fix it.

+The reasoning for these assumptions are:

+- Trail is difficult to measure and be certain about especially since the bicycle tire deforms and creates a variable shaped tire contact patch which depends on the tires properties, pressure, and the configuration of the bicycle.
+The true trail is what is typically called pneumatic trail and gives the location in the tire patch at which the resultant contact force acts.
+- The front frame moments and products of inertia play a large role in the steer dynamics and I'm not as confident in the estimation of these due to the fact that our apparatus was more suited to the estimate the rear frame of the bicycle than the front.
+- The zero entries in the velocity dependent stiffness and damping matrices that correspond to the roll angle and rate are assumed to hold from first principles.

+.. todo:: Ask Mont to read these, I'm not sure how to explain the last one.
-.. todo:: sometimes little numbers have big effects, explain the less confidence in the inertia and trail
+   Karl Astrom recommended fixing zero entries.
+Sometimes little numbers have big effects, explain the less confidence in the inertia and trail

 For the roll equation this leaves :math:`M_{\phi\delta}`, :math:`C_{1\phi\delta}`, and :math:`K_{0\phi\delta}` as free parameters.
 And